microsoft/kafka-connect-cosmosdb/.github/PULL_REQUEST_TEMPLATE.md

 ## Purpose of PR

 ## Observability + Testing
-- What changes or considerations in relation to observability?
+- What changes or considerations did you make in relation to observability?

-- Did you add testing to account for new or changed work?
+- Did you add testing to account for any new or changed work?

 ## Review notes